michel1991/ocp-java-11/advancedDesign/README.md

 The JDK contains a Java Virtual Machine (JVM) making option F correct and option E incorrect.
 The compiler creates bytecode making option C correct and option D incorrect.
 For more information, see Chapter 1.

-# Which of the following are correct statements about exception handling in Java?
-(Choose all that apply.)
-A. Unchecked exceptions are allowed, but not required, to be handled or declared.
-B. Error exceptions are required to be handled or declared.
-C. It is appropriate to catch Throwable in your program.
-D. The handle or declare rule means that a catch block should be put around all places a checked exception can be thrown.
-E. RuntimeException is the only unchecked exception in Java.
-F. RuntimeException inherits Exception and Throwable.
-Option A is correct, as unchecked exceptions can be handled or declared, but are not required to be.
-Options B and E are incorrect because Error is an unchecked exception, which is not required to be handled or declared.
-Option C is incorrect, as catching Throwable includes catching instances of Error, which should not be caught in most cases.
-Option D is incorrect, as exceptions can also be declared and thrown to the caller.
-Finally, option F is correct, as it describes the inheritance of RuntimeException.

 # Given the following classes, which of the following snippets can independently be inserted in place of INSERT IMPORTS HERE and have the code compile?
 (Choose all that apply.)